Zulfa-Varvani/TecHacks-project2020/README.md

 # TecHacks-project2020
 Here is our TecHacks project!
 Made using Qoom.
 We used HTML, CSS, and Javascript.
 We also used a general template from w3schools, and edited from there according to our preferences.
-The category prize we aim for are:
+The prizes we aim for are:
 1) Winnner for health track
 2) Overall top three
 3) Most creative hack